rustic-rs/dev-docs/src/development/decision_log.md

 ## 2024-09-16: Naming Conventions for Types

-singular = exactly only one value plural = array, contains one value or more

 We will use the following naming conventions for the following types:

 - Singular: `Type`, exactly one value, e.g. `path: Path`